visual-framework/design-system/src/site/styles/colour.md

 layout: layouts/post.njk
 ---

-<div class="vf-intro__text">The set below shows all the colours for the EMBL brand.
+The set below shows all the colours for the EMBL brand.
 Other colours are not allowed.
 Any kind of colour coding in alignment with a service, group etc. is not allowed.
-Our main colour is white, in order to underline the bespoke usage of white space in our visual example.</div>
+Our main colour is white, in order to underline the bespoke usage of white space in our visual example.

 ## The colour set: Overview